ruffle is a Flash Player emulator built in the Rust programming language.

 Installing the browser extension

-- Unpack the downloaded zip somewhere.
+- Extract the downloaded tar.gz file somewhere.

 Using the desktop application